Scott Sigler: Career

 In March 2014, Executive Editor Mark Tavani at Ballantine Bantam Dell bought World Rights to a science fiction trilogy by Sigler.
 In the first book, Alive, a young woman awakes trapped in a confined space with no idea who she is or how she got there.
 She soon frees other young adults in the room and together they find that they are surrounded by the horrifying remains of a war long past ... and matched against an enemy too horrible to imagine.
 Further adventures will follow in two more books, Alight and Alone.
 The books will be published under the Del Rey imprint.
-On Wednesday, July 15, 2016, it was announced that Alive made #1 on the New York Times Bestseller list in the Young Adult E-Book category.
+On Wednesday, July 15, 2016, it was announced that Alive made No. 1 on the New York Times Bestseller list in the Young Adult E-Book category.

 Sigler calls Stephen King a "'master craftsman', who writes from the 'regular guy' strata from which he hails.
 His older stuff had no pretense, no 'higher message,' no 'I’m extremely important' attitude, just rock-solid storytelling and character development.
 He also would whack any character at any time, and that’s what hooked you in – when characters got into trouble, you didn’t know if they’d live, unlike 99% of the books out there that are trying to develop franchise characters."
 According to Sigler, Jack London's "The Sea-Wolf totally changed my views on life".
-Sigler saw King Kong (1976 version) when he was a little kid.
+Sigler saw King Kong (1976) when he was a little kid.
 He said it, "Scared the crap out of me.
 I hid behind my dad’s shoulder and begged to leave the theatre.
 As soon as we were out, I asked when we could see it again – that was the moment I knew I wanted to tell monster stories.
 I wanted to have that same impact on other people."

 Awards

 Sigler has been a runner up in both the 2006 and 2007 Parsec Awards.
 In 2006 Sigler was a runner up for his short story Hero in the Best Fiction (Short) category and for Infected in the Best Fiction (Long) category.
 In 2007 Sigler was a runner up for The Rookie in the Best Speculative Fiction Story (Novel Form) category.

-In 2008 Sigler broke through and won the Parsec Award for Red Man in the Best Speculative Fiction Story (Short Form) category.
+In 2008, Sigler won the Parsec Award for Red Man in the Best Speculative Fiction Story (Short Form) category.
 He followed up with another win in 2009 for Eusocial Networking in the Best Speculative Fiction Story (Novella Form) category.
 2010 saw him continue to win in the Best Speculative Fiction Story (Short Form) category with his podcast, The Tank, and in 2011 he again took out the Best Speculative Fiction Story (Novella Form) category with Kissyman & the Gentleman.

 On July 31, 2015, Scott was inducted into the inaugural class of the Academy of Podcasters Hall of Fame at a ceremony in Fort Worth, Texas.

+Personal life

+Sigler resides in San Diego, California with his wife and dogs.